skrattaren/apf.rst/apf.rst

 + [p.
 20] "'It is no longer considered... *nice*... to send a warship over there to, as you put it, show Johnny Foreigner the error of his ways.
-For one thing, we haven't had any warships since the "`Mary-Jane`_" sank four hundred years ago.'"
+For one thing, we haven't had any warships since the **Mary-Jane** sank four hundred years ago.'"

   In the latter part of the 19th century, the phrase "gunboat diplomacy"